 During the divorce process, you must protect yourself and your children.
 A crucial part of this is making sure you protect your finances as well.
 The last thing you want to do is make a mistake that may cost you your home, savings, or retirement accounts.
 Until your divorce is finalized, follow these six tips to keep your money safe.
 If you don’t, you may struggle to pay for the next stage of your life.

 - Identify your assets and clarify what’s yours.
-Before you proceed with anything else, you must identify how much money you have and where it is.
-Next, establish what’s in your name and what belongs to your spouse, including any bank accounts, investments, mortgages, and other assets.
+Before you proceed with any part of the divorce you should document how much money you have and where it is.
+Next, establish what assets are in your name as well as what belongs to your spouse, including any bank accounts, investments, mortgages, and more.
 Thus, it’s crucial to get current financial statements of what you own and get things clarified.

-- Make Copies of all your financial statements.
+- Make copies of all your financial statements.
 Get everything in writing.
-Because while a family law court may not care about evidence of your spouse’s affair, it will care about proof of your assets, so document this information as soon as possible.
+While a family law court may not care about evidence of your spouse’s affair, it will care about proof of your assets, so document this information as soon as possible.
 Print every financial statement, including bank account statements, brokerage firm statements, tax forms, and any financial document you have signed in recent years.

 - Know your state laws.
 Divorce laws vary from one state to another, starting with no-fault versus fault states, so it’s crucial to know exactly what you’re walking into.
 If you live in equitable distribution states, such as Illinois, marital assets and debts incurred by either party during the marriage will be divided fairly between you and your spouse.
 However, separate property, including anything in one spouse’s name, property accumulated before the marriage, property gained as a gift, or inheritance is not taken into consideration during marital property division.